From immersive F1 exhibitions to classic cars, bikes and buses, we round up the best motor museums the UK has to offer

-Housed within the circuit’s only remaining Second World War Wellington Bomber hangar – specially refurbished and extended – it tells the fascinating story of human endeavour, sporting rivalry and engineering innovation that characterises British motor racing.
-And at the end of your visit, you’ll get the chance to feel what it’s like to speed round the Silverstone track alongside your motor-racing heroes.
+Housed within the circuit’s only remaining Second World War Wellington Bomber hangar, the Silverstone Museum tells the fascinating story of human endeavour, sporting rivalry and engineering innovation that characterises British motor-racing.
+At the end of your visit, you’ll get the chance to feel what it’s like to speed round the Silverstone track alongside your motor-racing heroes.

 The British Motor Museum houses the world’s largest collection of historic British cars, with nearly 300 classic, vintage and veteran vehicles.
-This family-friendly establishment sets out the fascinating story of Britain’s motor industry, with information on the designers, factories, workers, cars, publicity and drivers involved in all the important cars in British motoring history.
+This family-friendly attraction tells the fascinating story of Britain’s motor industry, with information on the designers, factories and workers involved in all of the country's most iconic drives.

-Younger visitors can learn from themed trails, touchscreen exhibits and an interactive zone showing how a car works, while everyone will get a kick from the costumed guided tours.
-There’s also a café, play area and lots of events in the school holidays.
+Younger visitors can learn from themed trails, touchscreen exhibits and an interactive zone showing how a car works, while everyone will love the costumed guided tours.
+There’s also a café and a play area.

 From the earliest motor carriages to the adrenaline-fuelled world of F1 racing, Beaulieu’s motor museum has a huge range of vehicles.
 There are 285 in total, with the oldest dating back to 1875.
 It boasts some great exhibits, too.
 You’ll be able to see a 1930s garage and explore what actually goes on beneath the bonnet of your car – thanks to the help of the Beaulieu crash test dummy.

-The museum now displays over 400 amazing cars and bikes from the dawn of motoring in the late 1800s through nostalgic classics of the 1950s and 1960s and glorious Rolls Royces to world-renowned super cars like the Jaguar XJ220.
+The museum now displays over 400 amazing cars and bikes from the dawn of motoring in the late 1800s, through nostalgic classics of the 1950s and 1960s, to world-renowned supercars like the Jaguar XJ220.
 Trails, quizzes, tours and lots of events will keep all ages of car enthusiast entertained.

-You can even see what it would feel like to break the World Land Speed Record on their thrilling 4D Land Speed Record Simulator!
+You can even see what it would feel like to break the World Land Speed Record on the museum's thrilling 4D Land Speed Record Simulator!

 Home to the first purpose-built racing circuit, you could say that Brooklands is where British motorsport began.
 Now it displays giant racing cars like the 24-litre Napier-Railton, as well as motorcycles, bicycles and more.